markSmurphy/distributed-dig/README.md

 ![`ddig [domain]`](https://marksmurphy.github.io/img/ddig.single.domain.gif)

+---

 ## Overview

-Issues multiple DNS lookup requests across a multitude of DNS resolvers.
+A utility which makes DNS lookup requests across multiple DNS resolvers and collates the results.

 Useful for checking if a DNS record has been fully propagated, or for querying the origins behind an [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-types.html) / [Azure Traffic Manager](https://azure.microsoft.com/en-gb/services/traffic-manager/) record (*or any other DNS-based load balancing solution*).

+---

 ## Installation